ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 The Redux 3-part process takes an action, reduces with the old state, and dispatches as the new state.

-We have a `createStore()` function that has an action and a dispatch function inside of it, but calls a reducer as an argument from without.
+We have a Redux `createStore()` function that has an action and a dispatch function inside of it, but calls a reducer as an argument from without.

 Good so far?
 Here's where I got derailed.
-Look back at our template reducer code:
+Look back at our template *reducer* code:

 ```
 function changeState(state, action){